tosmi-ansible/aap-onboarding/README.md

 ## Open Topics

 - [ ] Create an execution environment with all collections required for onboarding and CaC
+- [ ] Tenant 1 has no inventory source configured, so the second example task using a variable fails
+- [ ] Tenant 1 currently uses the Hub tokens for community / certified and validated of the default organization.
+Not sure if this is a good idea.
+-
 ## Prerequisites

 This section lists prerequisites before the onboarding playbook is able to finish successfully.